 Terrorists may target:

-local government interests: including symbols, offices and infrastructure associated with national or local governments, public transport, military and security forces bases;
+- local government interests: including symbols, offices and infrastructure associated with national or local governments, public transport, military and security forces bases;

-identifiably Western interests: including embassies, consulates, airlines, foreign oil and gas infrastructure, premises of multinational companies (including employee residential compounds) and international schools;
+- identifiably Western interests: including embassies, consulates, airlines, foreign oil and gas infrastructure, premises of multinational companies (including employee residential compounds) and international schools;

-places of mass gathering: including public buildings and infrastructure such as shopping malls, hotels, markets, public transport terminals, airports, tourist sites and public areas;
+- places of mass gathering: including public buildings and infrastructure such as shopping malls, hotels, markets, public transport terminals, airports, tourist sites and public areas;

-gatherings of Westerners: including at hotels, restaurants, nightclubs and other entertainment infrastructure catering to foreign clientele;
+- places where Westerners gather: including at hotels, restaurants, nightclubs and other entertainment infrastructure catering to foreign clientele;

-places of worship: including mosques, churches, temples and synagogues, as well as religious ceremonies and processions of all faiths.
+- places of worship: including mosques, churches, temples and synagogues, as well as religious ceremonies and processions of all faiths.

 - consider if you need to be travelling to areas assessed as 'reconsider your need to travel' or, if you persist, take additional precautions;

-- be prepared to postpone or cancel activities for safety reasons;
+- be prepared to postpone or cancel activities for safety reasons.

-- monitor the news in the country and region you plan to visit to identify any issues that might affect your safety, including knowing about symbolic days or political events to avoid;
+- Monitor the news in the country and region you plan to visit to identify any issues that might affect your safety, including knowing about symbolic days or political events to avoid.

 - avoid areas with poor security;